 InOui's TGV service from Paris to Reims is fast and efficient and isn't too expensive by global standards.
 However, saving money may well be possible, whenever travelers make the journey.
 Firstly, be sure to book early, as this tends to bring far cheaper fares.
 Under the Prem scheme, tickets booked three months in advance come with a 40% discount, which is worth bearing mind.
 And check for seasonal promotions, too.
 Using the Omio engine to compare various dates in a target time period makes sense, as discounts can appear unpredictably, and they are easy to miss.
 Concessions are also available for disabled travelers, while younger travelers may qualify for the Avantage Jeune card - which slashes 30% off many French journeys.
 Again, it's well worth investigating.

-When taking the train between Paris and Reims, you can choose to depart from train stations like Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est. Your route can end in train stations such as Gare de Reims, Reims and Reims Maison-Blanche.
+When departing from Paris, you have various train station options to start your trip from including Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est. When arriving in Reims, you can end your route in train stations like Reims, Reims Maison-Blanche and Reims, Gouraud.

-Passengers board the train most frequently from Paris Gare de Lyon, which is located around 1.3 miles (2.1 km) away from the city center, and they get off the train at Gare de Reims, located 0.7 miles (1.1 km) away from the city center.
+Passengers board the train most frequently from Paris Gare de Lyon, which is located around 1.7 miles (2.7 km) away from the city centre, and they get off the train at Reims, located 1.4 miles (2.2 km) away from the city centre.